citrix/citrix-daas-rest-go/citrixorchestration/docs/UpdateMachineCatalogProvisioningSchemeRequestModel.md

 HasCustomProperties returns a boolean if a field has been set.

+### SetCustomPropertiesNil

+`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) SetCustomPropertiesNil(b bool)`

+ SetCustomPropertiesNil sets the value for CustomProperties to be an explicit nil

+### UnsetCustomProperties
+`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) UnsetCustomProperties()`

+UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
 ### GetRebootOptions

-`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) GetRebootOptions() UpdateMachineCatalogProvisioningSchemeRequestModelRebootOptions`
+`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) GetRebootOptions() RebootMachinesRequestModel`

 GetRebootOptions returns the RebootOptions field if non-nil, zero value otherwise.

 ### GetRebootOptionsOk

-`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) GetRebootOptionsOk() (*UpdateMachineCatalogProvisioningSchemeRequestModelRebootOptions, bool)`
+`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) GetRebootOptionsOk() (*RebootMachinesRequestModel, bool)`

 GetRebootOptionsOk returns a tuple with the RebootOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetRebootOptions

-`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) SetRebootOptions(v UpdateMachineCatalogProvisioningSchemeRequestModelRebootOptions)`
+`func (o *UpdateMachineCatalogProvisioningSchemeRequestModel) SetRebootOptions(v RebootMachinesRequestModel)`

 SetRebootOptions sets RebootOptions field to given value.